The Epsom Derby is the inspiration for all Derby races across the world including the Irish Derby and Kentucky Derby.

-The Dante Stakes at York has been a stepping-stone to Epsom for numerous Derby winners.
+The Dante Stakes at York (as part of the Dante Festival) has been a stepping-stone to Epsom for numerous Derby winners.
 North Light (2004), Motivator (2005), Authorized (2007) and Golden Horn (2015) all won both races.
 Workforce was runner-up in the Dante before storming to an impressive 7 lengths win in the Derby.

 Epsom Derby Betting Trends

 Favourites have a modest recent record in the Epsom invested Derby with only three winning between 2010 and 2020.
 There have been some very long priced winners in recent seasons.